bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 ]
 ```

-Like the JsonSource you can modify the exposed `JsonSerializer` to modfiy the serializing behaviour.
+Like the JsonSource you can modify the exposed `JsonSerializer` to modify the serializing behavior.
 [`JsonSerializer` belongs to Newtonsoft.Json](https://www.newtonsoft.com/json/help/html/SerializingJSON.htm)

 ### Using Json with arrays